-If you would like to speak with a Fishkill bankruptcy lawyer about your options, contact my firm now at (845) 795-3326.
+Claiming bankruptcy in New York?
+If you would like to speak with a Fishkill and Dutchess County bankruptcy lawyer about your options, contact my firm now at 845-846-8262.

 Before you can file your petition and before a court approves your bankruptcy petition, there are a few steps that must be closely followed.
 If you are filing for Chapter 7, you will be expected to take a means test to see if you qualify.
-Based on the results of this test, I may recommend that you file for Chapter 13, if you do not have enough non-exempt assets or if your disposal income is too high.
+Based on the results of this test, you can file for Chapter 13 if you do not have enough non-exempt assets or if your disposable income is too high.

 By learning about the bankruptcy timeline and how the process works, you can make a decision whether bankruptcy is right for you.
 You will also know what to expect throughout the upcoming days, weeks, and months while seeking relief through this legal remedy.
 If you decide this is the road you want to take, I can sit down with you to determine which chapter is most appropriate for your debt problems.